Up Up and Away

 Hot air balloons mainly rely on buoyancy to float into the air.
 Specifically, the balloon’s buoyancy is generated from its burners that release warm air inside the balloon.
 This happens when the heated air from the burners expands and becomes less dense than the air that surrounds it.
 When the hot air is trapped inside the balloon, it will exert additional weight up into the air and eventually, generate thrust to lift the aircraft.

-The expansion of gases is difficult to see with the naked eye, but it is this process that makes air inside the balloon less dense.
+The expansion of gases is difficult to see with the naked eye, but it is this process that makes the air inside the balloon less dense.
 Heating also causes gas components to move rapidly and make collisions with other components much harder.
 The result would be a more massive expansion.
 This, in fact, will increase their volume and density by roughly one percent for every six-degree rise.
 So, warm air has fewer molecules in a given volume than cool air.